Comment period: Closure plan

 Waste was found to not contain enough harmful chemicals to be considered hazardous

-The comment period on our proposed decision to allow Emerald Kalama Chemical (Emerald) and Fire Mountain Farms (FMF) to change how they manage some of their waste ended Dec.
-12, 2019.
-While state and federal law currently consider the waste to be “listed” as hazardous waste, the companies collected data shows it does not contain enough harmful chemicals to be considered dangerous.
+In the spring of 2020, we approved petitions filed by Emerald and FMF in 2018 to change how they manage waste being stored at three locations in Lewis County.
+The final decision occurred following a public review and comment period that ended Dec.
+12. 2020.
+While state and federal law currently consider the waste to be “listed” as hazardous waste, the companies collected data that shows it does not contain enough harmful chemicals to be considered dangerous.

 Emerald Kalama began operating an organic chemical plant in 1962 and currently has about 215 employees at it's Kalama plant.
 It processes toluene into chemicals for food, flavor, fragrance, and pharmaceutical industries.